Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 When I had my stare down with the snake, I wished it would slither off the path.
 I prayed it would leave, but the fiend was content sunbathing.
 After all, I had invaded his territory.
 I was the uninvited guest.
 If anyone should’ve moved, it was me.

 In my faith journey, I’ve witnessed various approaches to marriage and found a common thread in strong couples — the husband possesses a servant’s heart.
-He honors God and his wife without the expectation of receiving praise or acknowledgement.
+He honors God and his wife without the expectation of receiving praise or acknowledgment.
 He doesn’t live for the approval of others but holds himself to God’s standard.
 In doing so, he knows he will reap a harvest if he doesn’t give up (Galatians 6:9).

 On the Montana pathway, I could’ve cared more about my ego than preserving my marriage.
 Instead, I lost the staring contest with the snake.
 I decided I couldn’t serve my wife or God’s calling if I was dead.
 Instead, I walked back to the end of the trail and returned the way I had come, which, I researched later, is the proper procedure in such a circumstance.